tvgaffin/tvgaffin/README.md

 ### Hi there 👋.
 This is my landing page to my site.
+This page is a dediation to my love of art and how it has helped me cope with my mental health struggles.
 Please send a pull requests if you would like to make changes.

 <!--
 **tvgaffin/tvgaffin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.